henne90gen/RacingToHell/README.md

     -   `cd build`
 1. Generate the makefiles:
     -   `cmake -G "Unix Makefiles" ../`
+1. Build the game:
+    -   `make RacingToHell`
-1. Execute the build:
+1. Build the tests:
-    -   `cmake --build ./ --target RacingToHell --`
+    -   `make RacingToHellTest`

 Notes:
 -   The compiled executable is located in `RacingToHell/build/bin`